The sounds of Berlin

 Diversity sets the tone

 However, electronic music is not the only thing Berlin stands for.
-The classical music genre, for example, is masterfully represented by the Berlin Philharmonic, which looks back on a long history and is one of the most highly regarded ensembles in the world.
+The classical music genre, for example, is masterfully represented by the Berlin Philharmonic Orchestra, which looks back on a long history and is one of the most highly regarded ensembles in the world.
 Just recently, the new chief conductor Kirill Petrenko was welcomed with a concert in front of the Brandenburger Tor, which attracted 35,000 visitors.
 Berlin is also known for its hugely influential role in German hip hop.
 Groups like Seeed, Aggro Berlin and K.I.Z. have transformed the Deutschrap scene, and every week clubs like Spindler and Klatt offer partygoers the chance to get down to the hottest beats from all over the world.
 If you prefer to dance to pop, rock, or indie, you might end up in the Lido or Musik und Frieden.
 Jazz lovers, on the other hand, will feel at home in A-Trane in Charlottenburg or in the Zig Zag Jazz Club in Schöneberg.

 Liven it up

 Even if tastes often differ, most people agree on one thing: Live is always better.
-Every day in Berlin you have the chance to marvel at a variety of live music, from concerts in front of 200 people in a private club to huge performances for an audience of 70,000 in the Olympic Stadium.
-In summer there are countless events and festivals that attract thousands of visitors every year, such as Fête de la Musique and the Carnival of Cultures, which flood the streets with the sounds of exotic music every year.
+Every day in Berlin you have the chance to marvel at a variety of live music, from concerts in front of 200 people in a private club to huge performances for an audience of 70,000 in the Olympic Stadium (Olympiastadion).
+In summer, there are countless events and festivals that attract thousands of visitors every year, such as Fête de la Musique and the Carnival of Cultures, which flood the streets with the sounds of exotic music every year.

 The musician's heart beats to the rhythm of the city